MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1008.md

 # Project Analysis (report)

-The *Project Analysis* report shows a financial overview of your projects based on your input.

-For example, you can create a report that shows you the budgeted prices, usage prices, and billable prices, and then compares the three sets of prices.
+The **Project Analysis** report shows a financial overview of your projects based on input you provide.
+For example, you can create a report that shows the budgeted prices, usage prices, and billable prices, and then compares the three sets of prices.

 Use a combination of the available **Amount** fields to create your own analysis.

-For each field, select one of the following prices, costs, or profit values: Schedule, Usage, Contract, and Invoiced.
+For each field, select one of the following for prices, costs, or profit values:

+* Schedule
+* Usage
+* Contract
+* Invoiced

-Select whether the currency is specified in Local Currency or Foreign Currency.
+Select whether the currency is in local currency or foreign currency.

 ## Use cases